Dracaena Plant Care: 7 Tips to Keep It Healthy (2026)

 The Short Answer: How to Care for a Dracaena Plant

-Dracaena plants thrive in bright, indirect light with watering every 1-2 weeks when the top 2 inches of soil are dry.
-The most important tip: use distilled or rainwater instead of tap water — Dracaenas are highly sensitive to fluoride, which causes permanent brown leaf tips.
-Keep temperatures between 60-80°F with average humidity for best results.
+Dracaena plants thrive in bright, indirect light and need watering every 1–2 weeks, once the top 2 inches (5 cm) of soil are dry.
+The single most important tip: use distilled water, rainwater, or filtered water instead of tap water — Dracaenas are highly sensitive to fluoride, which causes permanent brown leaf tips.
+Keep temperatures between 60–80°F (15–27°C) with average household humidity, and feed lightly only in spring and summer.

 Dracaena Quick Care Cheat Sheet